 A program in medical transcription includes courses that provide practical training in the field.
 Some courses that might build up the skill sets necessary for the medical transcription profession include:

 - Medical terminology

 Employment Outlook and Salary Info

-As of May 2014, according to the U.S. Bureau of Labor Statistics (BLS), medical transcriptionists earned a median annual wage of $34,750.
-Medical transcriptionists who worked for home health care services earned higher salaries than others.
-From 2012-2022, the BLS has projected a job growth rate of 8%.
+As of May 2015, according to the U.S. Bureau of Labor Statistics (BLS), medical transcriptionists earned a median annual wage of $34,890.
+Medical transcriptionists who worked for insurance carriers earned higher salaries than others.
+From 2014-2024, the BLS has projected a 3% decline in job opportunities for this profession.

 Certification is not a strict requirement in the medical transcription profession.
 However, certification can boost a professional's value in the eyes of a potential employer.
 The Association for Healthcare Documentation Integrity (AHDI) offers its Certified Medical Transcriptionist and Registered Medical Transcriptionist credential to individuals who have at least some years of professional experience.
 To become certified, it is necessary to pass an examination.